 top of page

-Welcome to my Linguaverse!
-I'm Wendy, an independent language professional who provides writing, language and publication support to academics from my home base in Donostia-San Sebastián, Spain.
+I'm an independent language professional who provides writing, language and publication support to academics from my home base in Donostia-San Sebastián, Spain.

 Wendy Baldwin profile pic conference 400